 Ask for help and plan

-Receiving negative performance review doesn’t mean that you are a failure.
+Receiving a negative performance review doesn’t mean that you are a failure.
 It is meant for you to improve yourself constantly.
 There is nothing wrong is asking for continuous feedback to improve yourself.

 When you receive negative feedback, request the manager to help you create a strategy or plan to reach their expectations.
 Start it on a positive note and work hard to stay productive.